skx/marionette/README.md

 * `package` is a mandatory parameter, containing the package, or list of packages.
 * `state` - Should be one of `installed` or `absent`, depending upon whether you want to install or uninstall the named package(s).
-* `update` - If this is set to `yes` then the system will be updated prior to installation.
+* `update` - If this is set to `true` then the system will be updated prior to installation.
   * In the case of a Debian system, for example, `apt-get update` will be executed.